Stable Cosparse Recovery via \ell_p-analysis Optimization: Main Results

-It is easy to verify that the function $(\kappa^{-q}\rho^{1-q/2} - 1)^{2/q}$ is monotonically decreasing with respect to $q\in(0,1]$.
-Therefore, the above condition is less restrictive for a smaller $q$.
-Given a $\rho$, a larger condition number $\kappa$ will makes the above condition more restrictive, because the value of the inequality's right-hand side becomes smaller.
-In other words, an analysis dictionary with a too large condition number could let the $\ell_q$-analysis minimization fail to do recovery.
-This provides some hints on the selection of the analysis dictionary.
-The right-hand side of the above inequality tends to infinity as $q$ approaches zero.
-The following result is then straightforward. \begin{proposition} Assuming that $\delta_{(\rho+1)S} < 1$, then all $(p-S)$-cosparse signals can be exactly recovered via the $\ell_q$-analysis minimization for some small enough $q>0$. \end{proposition}
+It is easy to verify that the right-hand side of the condition (\ref{rip_cond}) is monotonically decreasing with respect to $q\in(0,1]$ when $t\geq 1$.
+Therefore, in terms of the $\mathcal{A}$-RIP constant $\delta_{(t^q+1)k}$ with order higher than $2k$, the condition (\ref{rip_cond}) is relaxed if we use the $\ell_q$-analysis minimization ($q<1$) instead of the $\ell_1$-analysis minimization.
+A resulted benefit is that the nonconvex $\ell_q$-analysis minimization allows more sampling matrices to be used than its convex counterpart in compressed sensing.
+Given a $\rho$, a larger condition number $\kappa$ will make the condition (\ref{rip_cond}) more restrictive, because the value of the inequality's right-hand side becomes smaller.
+In other words, an analysis operator with a too large condition number could let the $\ell_q$-analysis minimization fail to do recovery.
+This provides hints on the evaluation of the analysis operator.
+For example, it is reasonable to choose a tight frame as the analysis operator in some signal processing applications.
+When $q$ tends to zero, the following result is straightforward.